-Paris needs to act now to avoid ‘nightmare scenario’ in future heatwaves, report urges.
+Paris needs to act now to avoid ‘nightmare scenario’ in future heatwaves, new report urges.

 Paris could face sweltering summer temperatures of more than 50 degrees Celsius in the future, a new report has warned.